dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ### Explanation
 The `arp -n` command displays the ARP (Address Resolution Protocol) table, which maps IP addresses to MAC addresses.
-Each entry represents a device my VM has recently communicated with.
-ARP helps my computer determine which MAC address corresponds to which IP address so data can be correctly delivered on the local network.
+Each entry represents a device the VM has recently communicated with.
+ARP helps the computer determine which MAC address corresponds to which IP address so data can be correctly delivered on the local network.

 ---